BIOFIN-EU/documentation/README.md

 All actual documentation is maintained in the **Wiki pages** of this repository.

-👉 Head over to the [Wiki](../../wiki) to browse the full set of information.
+👉 Head over to the [Wiki Home Page](https://github.com/BIOFIN-EU/documentation/wiki/Home-Page) to browse the full set of information.

 ---